-From Brittany on August 4th, 2011 in Green Remodeling
+From Dean Dowd on August 04, 2011 in Green Remodeling

 How much do our buildings really contribute to greenhouse gas (GHG) emissions?
 The answers may be surprising.